gedonizr6/noop/methods-bio.md

    - proof: sometimed when on the start of masturbation the penis became even smaller then without stimulation
  - possible the victim should take some drug to enable this method
   - possible the Group add this drug in secret sellig drugs or food
+ - the feeling of elevation or falling down or sideway
  - change brain's states
   - e.g.
    - intellect